TomHarrop/asw-gbs-genome-paper/md/results.md

 Genetic diversity in NZ populations of Argentine stem weevil.
 **A** Weevil sampling locations.
 We collected Argentine stem weevils from 4 locations in the North Island and 6 locations in the South Island of New Zealand.
-Greymouth is in the South island, but North of the Alpine divide.
+Greymouth is in the South Island, but North of the Main Divide, which runs along the Southern Alps and divides the South Island.
 The number of weevils genotyped from each location is shown on the map.
 Map tiles by [Stamen Design](http://stamen.com) under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0) with data by [OpenStreetMap](http://openstreetmap.org) under [ODbL](http://www.openstreetmap.org/copyright).
 **B** Mean observed heterozygosity for each population.
 **C** Pairwise *F*~ST~ values between populations.
-**D**  Principal components analysis (PCA) and **E** discriminant analysis of principle components (DAPC) of 116 individuals genotyped at 18,715 biallelic sites.
+**D**  Principal components analysis (PCA) describing total variability and **E** discriminant analysis of principle components (DAPC) describing between-population variability of 116 individuals genotyped at 18,715 biallelic sites.
-**D** The populations overlap on the first two principal components (PC1 and PC2), but weevils sampled from higher latitudes have lower scores on PC1.
+In the PCA (**D**), populations overlap on the first two principal components (PC1 and PC2), but weevils sampled from higher latitudes have lower scores on PC1.
 PC1 and PC2 together explain 9.2% of variance in the dataset, indicating a high level of unstructured genetic variation in weevil populations.
-**E** Linear discriminant 1 (LD1) explains 96.7% of between-group variability.
+In the DPAC (**E**), the major linear discriminant (LD1) explains 96.7% of between-group variability.
-Individuals from North of the Alpine divide have negative coordinates on LD1, whilst individuals from South of the Alpine divide have positive coordinates.
+LD1 splits individuals from North and South of the Main Divide.
 LD2 separates Lincoln individuals from other individuals.
 **F** Posterior probability of group assignment for each individual.
-All populations contain individuals with high posterior probabilities of membership to other populations, consistent with admixture (**?**).
+All populations contain individuals with high posterior probabilities of membership to other populations, consistent with gene flow between populations.
-We did not detect admixture between populations from North and South of the Alpine divide.
+We did not detect evidence of gene flow between populations from North and South of the Main Divide.
 Individuals sampled from Lincoln had the lowest posterior probabilities of membership to other populations.

 \endfigurecaption